 Fluids that do not have long-term environmental effects

-The pairs that meet the requirements and are more commonly used are lithium bromide-water (LiBr-H2O) and ammonia water (NH3-H2O).
+The pairs that meet the requirements and are most commonly used are lithium bromide-water (LiBr-H2O) and ammonia water (NH3-H2O).
 In the LiBr-H2O system water is the refrigerant and LiBr is the absorbent, whereas in the ammonia-water system, ammonia is the refrigerant and water is the absorbent.
 Other refrigerant-absorbent pairs are [28]:

 Ammonia-salt